 Citizen science has become a powerful force for scientific inquiry, providing researchers with access to a vast array of data points while connecting non scientists to the real process of science.
 This citizen-researcher relationship creates a very interesting synergy, allowing for the creation, execution, and analysis of research projects.
 With this in mind, a Convolutional Neural Network has been trained to identify seed images in collaboration with Spanish Royal Botanical Garden.

 This Docker container contains a trained Convolutional Neural network optimized for seed identification using images.
 The architecture used is an Xception network using Keras on top of Tensorflow.

-As training dataset it has been used a collection of images from the Royal Botanical Garden of Spain.
-It consists of around 28K images from 743 species and 493 genera.
+As training dataset we have used a collection of images from the Spanish Royal Botanical Garden which consists of around 28K images from 743 species and 493 genera.

 This service is based in the Image Classification with Tensorflow model.

 : Chollet, François.
 Xception: Deep learning with depthwise separable convolutions arXiv preprint (2017): 1610-02357.

 You can run this module directly on your computer, assuming that you have Docker installed, by following these steps:

 $ docker pull deephdc/deep-oc-seeds-classification-tf $ docker run -ti -p 5000:5000 deephdc/deep-oc-seeds-classification-tf